techbrave/techbrave.github.io/_posts/2019-10-05-binary-search-tree.md

 - search the key
 - find Min/Max element
 - find successor (immediate next) and predecessor of a key
-- enumerate keys in a range, in worted order
+- enumerate keys in a range, in sorted order
 - unlike arrays, the keys can be added or removed in an efficient manner

+Leetcode related problems
+- search-in-a-binary-search-tree, closest-binary-search-tree-value
+- Second Minimum Node In a Binary Tree, kth-smallest-element-in-a-bst
+- inorder-successor-in-bst
+- insert-into-a-binary-search-tree

 # Bootcamp